shadmeoli/Typescript-REST-API/README.md

 ```

 ### Now installing dependencies

 ```
 cd Typescript-Express-REST-ful-API
 yarn install
 ```

 ### Running the API

 ```
 yarn dev
 ```

 ---

-> For any addons or question feel free to creating an Issue/PR.
+> For any addons or question feel free to creating a PR.